lyb5834/zikzak_inappwebview/README.md

 </div>

-## New Plugin with a new maintainer 1.x.x is OUT NOW!
+## ZikZak InAppWebview Plugin (Fork of Flutter InAppWebview) with a new maintainer 1.x.x is OUT NOW!

 ## Requirements